-A year ago, I wrote about How to keep Navratri Healthy where I shared some basic tips on choosing healthy alternatives during Navratri.
+A couple of years back, I wrote about How to keep Navratri Healthy where I shared some basic tips on choosing healthy alternatives during Navratri.
 This time, I’m sharing some special Navratri recipes which you can make at home and relish guilt-free!
 The first recipe is the Falhari Dhokla!

 How is it Prepared?

 Falhari Dhokla is made with a blend of Samak ke Chawal (Sama flour) and Kuttu ka Atta (Buckwheat flour) by soaking it in some Dahi (Yoghurt) and water, then adding Indian spices for flavor

 Traditionally, Dhokla batters are prepared by fermentation and steaming method, which is then finished with a tempering of mustard seeds and curry leaves on top of it.
 Since, Kuttu Dhokla can be preferred during Navartri, it is prepared in a simple way without any tempering.

 What you will need:

 - Kuttu ka Atta (Buckwheat flour) – 1 cup

 - Samak ke Chawal (Sama flour) – ¼ cup

 - Green Chilli (grounded and pasted) – 1